 Friendship is tested and proven in adversity.
 Perhaps only those who have suffered truly demoralizing blows can fully appreciate the beauty of friendship.

 Friendship is the most beautiful, most powerful and most valuable treasure in life.
 It is your true wealth.
-No matter how much status people may gain or how rich they may become, a life without friends leads to an unbalanced, self-centered existence.
+No matter how much status people may gain or how rich they may become, a life without friends is forlorn and leads to an unbalanced, self-centered existence.

 Genuine sincerity opens people’s hearts, while manipulation causes them to close.